This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Meiosis Prophase 1 : Pachytene”.

 3. Which is the longest stage of spermatogenesis?

 Explanation: Pachytene stage of prophase 1 is the longest stage for spermatogenesis, which includes crossing over.
-It is a vital stage that leads to increase in variability.
+It is a vital stage that leads to an increase in variability.

 4. In an experiment you introduce a pair of unpaired homologous chromosomes into pachytene stage, what will you expect to observe?